Blue Mosque, Yerevan: Visit of Azerbaijani MPs

 In February 2022 two Azerbaijani pro-government MPs, Tahir Mirkişili and Soltan Məmmədov, attending a Euronest Parliamentary Assembly meeting in Yerevan, visited the mosque.
 Mirkişili wrote that "Although there are inscriptions related to another state on its walls, its architecture, walls, and spirit as a whole are affiliated with Azerbaijan.
 We believe that its true owners will soon be able to offer their prayers in the mosque."
 The Iranian embassy in Armenia responded by calling the mosque a "symbol of Iranian art" and noting that "centuries-old Persian epigraphy has been preserved" on its walls.
 Mahmoud Movahedifar, an Iranian clergyman serving at the mosque, stated that it has distinctive features of Iran's traditional Islamic architecture and that all inscriptions are in Persian.
 Movahedifar added, "Even if there was a single tile here with an Azerbaijani inscription we would recognize that fact."

+Artistic depictions

+The mosque has been depicting in paintings by Grigory Gagarin (d.
+1893), Panos Terlemezian (1917), Sargis Hovhannisian (1921), Aleksei Ilyich Kravchenko (1934).